-CLICK HERE for the latest CDC Coronavirus information as of May 12, 2020.
+CLICK HERE for the latest CDC Coronavirus information.

 This message is being sent on behalf of School Health Services.

 Click HERE for a video to understand more about the novel coronavirus.

 Fort Bend ISD follows the guidance and expertise of national and local health officials to help protect our students and staff from all communicable diseases.
 The District is aware that The Centers for Disease Control and Prevention is monitoring an outbreak of respiratory illness caused by a novel (new) coronavirus first identified in Wuhan, Hubei Province, China.
 While there are no reports of this illness in our area, families are encouraged to visit CDC website for more information and travel guidance regarding the Coronavirus.

 Please be assured that Fort Bend ISD will continue to be in communication with our local partners and stand ready to take all appropriate measures.
 School Health Services is closely monitoring all developments and is in communication with public health officials.

 Our campus custodial staff will also continue to disinfect campuses each day with hospital grade products to help offset the spread of communicable illnesses, but it takes all of us to ensure healthy school environments.
 As a reminder, we are still in the midst of cold and flu season, and it’s important for families to take preventative measures to safeguard themselves from the spread of communicable diseases.
 Visit the FBISD website at https://www.fortbendisd.com/Page/1238 for health reminders.

 Ways to Prevent the Spread of Illnesses

 Click HERE for direct information to the CDC website on proper handwashing.